Dayworld (novel series)

-Dayworld is a trilogy of science fiction novels by Philip José Farmer, inspired by his own acclaimed short story "The Sliced-Crosswise Only-On-Tuesday World".
+Dayworld is a trilogy of science fiction novels by Philip José Farmer, inspired by his own short story "The Sliced-Crosswise Only-On-Tuesday World".
 They are set in a dystopian future in which people are allowed to live only one day of the week.
-For the rest of the six days they are "stoned", a kind of suspended animation.
+For the rest of the six days, they are "stoned", kept in a kind of suspended animation.
 The novels focus on a man, Jeff Caird, who is a daybreaker: someone who lives more than one day a week.
 As the series progresses, the main character seems to be suffering from dissociative identity disorder.
 The novels comprising the trilogy are: